 What are Flatforms

-Flatforms are flat sandals on a thick, raised platform soles.
+Flatforms are flat sandals on thick, raised platform soles.
 They have no, or very little incline in comparison to a wedge or heel, so they are easier to wear if you have foot problems.
 With fashion putting more of an emphasis on wearability and ease this season, flatforms are poised to be Spring’s it shoe.
 You get the comfort and the chic factor all in one.

 Would You Wear Flatforms?